 In order to full appreciate the magnitude of this decision, one must consider what was at stake for Disney.
 With a catalog of properties and characters unmatched in the film industry, it was vital that the studio maintain strict control over its integrity and quality.
 Films like Snow White and Cinderella represented the lifeblood of Disney, with generations of fans the world over coming to the parks and buying merchandise.
 Damaging a franchise would hurt the corporation as a whole, far beyond any single fiscal quarter.
 It would mean that the trust of the fans, the trust that Disney would safeguard cherished childhood friends, would be violated.
 That kind of betrayal would be catastrophic to a company like Disney.

 A good example of a major gap in quality between film and game is 1991’s Fantasia, which was developed by Infogrames but was ironically published by Sega itself.
 Rushed through production, the game played horribly and failed to capture any of the magic that defined the Oscar-winning film.
 The side-scrolling platformer was not even competent on its own, and the attachment of one of Disney’s most famous licenses made the failure sting that much more.
 Former Sega of America Head of Product Development Ken Balthaser recognized Fantasia’s incredible shortcomings in our 2006 interview.
 “That game nearly cost us dearly;” he conceded, “there was so much pressure on me and on the team, that unfortunately, I made the call to release it even though the gameplay wasn’t ready.
 I truly wish I hadn’t, but sometimes you have to make those decisions.
 You need games in the pipeline, especially big licenses, but the game was just simply unplayable.”
-Reportedly, Disney was not aware that Sega had even been awarded a license for the game, and the commercial disappointment was likely a catalyst for Disney’s decision to enter game development.
-Thankfully, Sega was able to make it up to Disney with the excellent Quackshot and World of Illusion, as well as a string of well-received Game Gear releases.
+Reportedly, Disney was not aware that Sega had been erroneously awarded a license for the game, as Fantasia was a beloved project of Walt Disney and was not to be handled outside the company.
+Disney cleared up the confusion with a deal that was beneficial for Sega (though the game was recalled and destroyed, and reportedly only around 5,000 copies survived).
+In return, the game-maker was able to compensate for Fantasia’s shortcomings with the excellent Quackshot and World of Illusion, as well as a string of well-received Game Gear releases.

 Before condemning anyone, one must realize that such a scenario was not entirely the fault of the developers.
 In truth, many elements worked against them by the time the license was secured.
 Disney Feature Animation was very possessive of its materials, often not sharing enough with game designers and programmers to give them what they needed.
 By the time developers were able to pry away the details about a particular film, the creative window was significantly shortened.
 Second, company deadlines left little room for refinement, and many products (like Fantasia) ended up being rushed to market.